 You will be placed in a splint during surgery.
 You may gently move your elbow (if it is not included in the splint) and shoulder following surgery.
 Your surgeon will remove the splint at your first clinic visit and either transition you to another splint/brace or explain how to progress your range of motion.
-If your elbow is not restricted, you may move your elbow gently several times per day.

 Leave your dressing clean and dry and do not remove until your postoperative clinic visit.
 Your surgeon will remove the dressing and discuss wound care at that time.